 All I ask is that you share this list with friends, colleagues, and other connections to help those that could get a little extra bump in their business.
-You can also download this entire list with an additional resources into an excel spreadsheet for more simple sharing.
-Please comment on what you think and if you found this helpful!
+Please comment on what you think, and if you found this helpful!
 Please share it!

 Website Analysis and Auditing

 Want to see what competitors are up to?
 Or how well you’re doing with your website?
 In order to find out far you’ve come, you need to see where you’ve started.
 These tools show you how much traffic, social traffic, paid ads is coming to your site, where it’s coming from, and expose holes in your marketing efforts.
 You can also use these tools to find out what is working for the competitors.

 If you’re not collecting emails and interacting with your customers, you are missing out on a major part of your business.
 Email marketing lets you interact with potential, new, current, and old customers.
 This is one of the most important parts of marketing and how you continue to get new customers.

 Social media gives you a different channel to share anything you want with your current and potential customers.
 In many different types of businesses, the nature of social media is more so a “check the box,” type of thing.
 You need to have it and it should be kept current.
 The following tools let you monitor, create, and more easily get shares on social media.